femtonelson/AWS_JB-NAT-FZ/README.md

 # Step 6 : Disable SRC/Dest Check on NAT Instance
 - NAT Instance -> Networking -> Change SRC/Dest. check -> Disabled.
 This enables the NAT instance to send and receive traffic without being the source or destination of such traffic.

-# Step 7 : Connect to Jumpbox through SSH and proceed with Testing
+# Step 7 : Connect to Jumpbox through SSH and proceed with Testing [Linux CLI used here]
+In local CLI, run :
+- sudo chmod 400 My_key_pair.pem : Protect this private key by making it read-only
+- sudo scp -i "My_key_pair.pem" My_key_pair.pem ec2-user@IP1:/home/ec2-user/ : Copy the private key by ssh from working dir on local machine to Jumpbox at IP1 into the folder /home/ec2-user
+- sudo ssh -i "My_key_pair.pem" ec2-user@IP1 : Connect through SSH to the Jumpbox

+Once connected to the Jumpbox, (private key already in the working directory) connect to FZ machine by running :
+-

 # Step 8 : Clean-up after testing